ndk/cv_resume/README.md

   - Developed Active Directory support in the KUB project purposed to keep IT-infrastructure in a consistent state

   **Responsibilities:**
-  - Designing and developing Active Directory module.
+  - Designing and developing an Active Directory module

   **Technologies:** C/C++, Active Directory